‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 Needed something with a little kick where they're running.

-Can I just off the top of my head throw it at you?
+Can I just off the top of my head throw one at you?
+Yeah.

 Female artist.